Informative Guide to Collecting $1 American Silver Eagle Coins

-On several occasions, the Mint has been forced to suspend sales of Silver Eagles when available inventories were exhausted.
+On several occasions, the Mint has been forced to suspend bullion coin sales when available inventories were exhausted.
 The Mint has also often resorted to imposing an allocation program, which rationed available supplies amongst authorized purchasers.
 Despite the suspensions and rationing, annual silver bullion coin sales achieved successive all time highs from 2008 to 2011.
 Annual sales records were also achieved in 2013, 2014, and 2015 when sales reached 47,000,000.

 The high demand for bullion coins has also had implications for collectors.
 The highly popular collectible proof and uncirculated versions of the Silver Eagle were canceled for 2009, as the Mint diverted all supplies of incoming silver blanks to the production of bullion coins.
-Only recently have the collector versions of the coins resumed their typical availability.
+Following the passage of special legislation, collector versions resumed their typical availability.